Project Chimps

-Project Chimps is a privately funded 501(c)(3) nonprofit animal sanctuary for chimpanzees formerly used in research.
+Project Chimps is an American privately funded 501(c)(3) nonprofit animal sanctuary for chimpanzees formerly used in research.
 It will eventually house 200 chimpanzees on an over 230 acre property in the Blue Ridge Mountains in Morganton, Georgia.
+Project Chimps is accredited by the Global Federation of Animal Sanctuaries.

 History

-In addition to their use as pets and entertainers, captive chimpanzees have served as subjects for scientific research.
-Anticipating that medical research on chimpanzees would be key to understanding diseases, such hepatitis, the United States government and private laboratories embarked on chimpanzee breeding programs in the 1980s.
+In addition to their use as pets and entertainers, captive chimpanzees have been used as subjects for scientific research.
+Anticipating that medical research on chimpanzees would be key to understanding diseases, such as hepatitis, the United States government and private laboratories embarked on chimpanzee breeding programs in the 1980s.
 A decade later, the experimental use of chimpanzees declined, resulting in a surplus population of captive chimpanzees.

 The significant cost of caring for the approximately 700 privately owned chimpanzees housed in U.S. research facilities required the development of alternatives to standard laboratory housing for chimpanzees no longer active in research.
-Concurrent with the plight of research chimpanzees, hundreds of privately owned chimpanzees who proved unmanageable to keep as pets or performers were also in need of a professionally run facility—a sanctuary.
+Concurrent with the plight of research chimpanzees, hundreds of privately owned chimpanzees who proved unmanageable to keep as pets or performers were also in need of a professionally run facility; a sanctuary.

 Project Chimps was founded in 2014 following the end of National Institutes of Health funding for biomedical research on chimpanzees.
 The sanctuary occupies land originally occupied by a gorilla sanctuary funded by software mogul C. E. Steuart Dewar and Jane, his wife at the time.
 Project Chimps bought the land for about $1.6 million; the Dewar Wildlife Trust donated the facilities.
 The sanctuary is intended to house more than 200 animals including the retired research chimpanzees at the New Iberia Research Center in New Iberia, Louisiana.
 The facility includes office buildings, a veterinary clinic, and several buildings that house 10 to 15 chimpanzees each.